 Featured speakers: Polymer technology for solving societal challenges

-Within each session seven featured speakers will each give invited lectures of 20 minutes supplemented by contributed oral and poster presentations for which abstracts are invited by 1 February 2019.
-Submit oral and poster abstracts here
+Within each session featured speakers will each give invited lectures of 20 minutes supplemented by contributed oral presentations.
+Abstracts for the large poster sessions are invited.
+Submit poster abstracts here.

 TU Darmstadt, Germany

 Presentation title: Controlling polymer functionalization in nanopores or how to gradually design nanopore transport